ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: api}

 - `status`
    - This property provides the status of the virtual server instance through the [Retrieve an instance](/apidocs/vpc/latest#get-instance) request.
 The values that `status` returns are specialized for virtual server instances and indicate if it is running, stopped, or transitioning.
-For more information, see the [Virtual Private Cloud API](/apidocs/vpc/latest) content.
+For more information, see the [Virtual Private Cloud API](/apidocs/vpc/latest#about-vpc-api).
 - `lifecycle_state`
    - This property provides the state of a resource through the [Retrieve an instance](/apidocs/vpc/latest#get-instance) request.
 The values that `lifecycle_state` provide are generic and are meant to apply to a variety of resources, such as [Placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc). `lifecycle_state` can return values that overlap with `status`. `lifecycle_state` also includes values that detail if a resource is suspended.